An eco-friendly escape

 Proximity Hotel has 147 guest rooms across eight floors, all in a loft-style layout, including accessible rooms and six suites.
 The furnishings are designed by the hotel’s in-house team, and rooms include recent design and architecture magazines.
 Beds have Magi bedding, and there are blackout curtains over the windows for a restful night’s sleep.
 USB outlets are nearby for charging.

-All rooms have free Wi-Fi, seating areas and televisions, with original artwork by artist-in-residence Chip Holton.
+All rooms have free internet/free wifi, seating areas and televisions, with original artwork by artist-in-residence Chip Holton.
 The bathrooms have plush bathrobes and Aveda bath products.
-The rooms also have coffee makers and coffee, mini-fridges and microwaves.
+The rooms also have coffee makers, docking stations, mini-fridges and microwaves.
 On each floor there’s a station with hot and cold water.
+They also offer an ironing service.

 - Loft King: These rooms have king-sized beds and have options for corner rooms and rooms in the center of the building.